Evidence is growing that outcomes contracts deliver tangible results.

 In the final year, learning levels for students in program schools grew 79% more than their peers in other schools – almost the difference of an entire additional year of instruction.

 The success of the program led to Educate Girls being named the first “Audacious Project” recipient in Asia.
 Using funding from the project – a massive philanthropic effort launched by TED – Educate Girls will expand to 35,000 villages across India, working to enrol the 1.6 million girls who are currently out of school.

 Colombia Youth Employment Initiative

-The unemployment rate in Colombia remains high at 9% and is even higher among vulnerable populations, such as young people and women, who are more likely to work in Colombia’s large informal sector.
-The armed conflict in Colombia has exacerbated labor market inequalities.
+The unemployment rate in Colombia among vulnerable populations, such as young people and women (who are more likely to work in Colombia’s large informal sector) is one of the highest in Latin America.
+The armed conflict in Colombia has exacerbated labour market inequalities.